 Even that person may react in ways that don't make you so comfortable: it's normal, for instance, for a person to be very angry when they learn someone they love has been assaulted, and even though that anger isn't at you, it can be tough to experience their anger when what you want is their comfort.
 You can preempt some of that by making clear what you need from the outset, before you disclose anything.
 For example, you might open up that conversation with something like, "I want to tell you something about me that's important for me to share, and it's something that you might have strong feelings about.
 But telling you is very scary for me, so for right now, what I need is just for you to listen to what I have to say, and manage your feelings about it as much as you can yourself, because I feel very vulnerable even talking about this.
 What I need most right now is your support."
 After you disclose, you can talk to that person about if you want their support in disclosing to other members of your family, too, or you can decide to go more slowly, and see how you feel with that first disclosure.
 Obviously, anyone in your family you tell is likely to have their own issues to work out, because since your rapists were family members, any member of your family is going to feel betrayed by them, and be upset that this went on in the family.
 At some point, some family counseling is probably going to be a good idea.

 In addition, you might consider seeking out some counseling or professional support in healing from your abuse.
 It can be really tough to go on your own, or with only the support of one or two people when those people aren't well-versed in the issue and can't help you -- like a pro in surviving abuse can -- to develop tools for processing your feelings and moving forward with your life.
-I'm a big fan of RAINN, which has both a telephone and online hotline where you can get some one-on-one help, and RAINN can also help connect you with local resources for support groups and counseling.

 I want to leave you just knowing that in my own experience, with every person you tell, it usually gets easier each time.
 People don't all react the same way, but the more times you tell, the easier it gets to come to that telling feeling strong and supported, and the more you tell, the harder it gets to fall into the traps of feeling ashamed or scared or humiliated.
 After a while, you'll be able to come to this simply knowing that this was something that happened to you in your life -- something traumatic, to be sure -- but what was bigger than the assault, and more important than the assault, was the courageous person you became in the face of it.
 When I say that it's often a pleasant surprise where you find support, some of why I say that is that most people have an awful lot of respect for someone who has worked their way through a trauma and is sitting before them, whole and brave.
 Having that mirrored -- having someone else show you what they see is a survivor, not a victim -- is an incredibly healing thing.